 Sports and watches go hand in hand for many reasons.
 Extreme sports push watch manufacturers to produce more robust, more rugged and more water resistant watches every single year.
-It’s easy to think that watches for sailing and dive watches can be the same, but in face both require completely different functions.
+It’s easy to think that watches for sailing and dive watches can be the same, but in fact both require completely different functions.
 Dive watches need to be easy to read under water, so big hands and a bright lume are usually enough.
 A sailor needs to take much more info into account.

 In this series, we are looking into the world of professional sailing.
 Not watches worn by athletes, but watches especially made for this sport.